graphsignal/graphsignal-python/README.md

 ## Performance

-When logging predictions, the data is windowed and only when certain time interval or window size conditions are met, data statistics are computed and sent along with a few sample and outlier data instances by the **background thread**.
+When logging predictions, the data is windowed and only when certain time interval or window size conditions are met, data statistics are computed and sent by the **background thread**.

 Since only data statistics are sent to our servers, there is **no limitation** on logged data size and it doesn't have a direct effect on logging performance.